 Generalist Practice Behaviors

-Evlt‐F1 Select and use appropriate methods for evaluation of outcomes.
+Evlt‐F1 select and use culturally responsive methods for evaluation of outcomes; and

-Evlt‐F2 Apply knowledge of human behavior and the social environment, person-‐in-‐ environment, and other multidisciplinary theoretical frameworks in the evaluation of outcomes.

-Evlt‐F3 Critically analyze, monitor, and evaluate intervention and program processes and outcomes.

-Evlt‐F4 Apply evaluation findings to improve practice effectiveness at the micro, mezzo, and macro levels.
+Evlt‐ critically analyze outcomes and apply evaluation findings to improve practice effectiveness with individuals, families, groups, organizations, and communities.

 Course Requirements

 The field practicum consists of two (2) separate courses: Field Instruction in Social Work I (SWRK 4830), and Field Instruction in Social Work II (SWRK 4831).
 Each course has its own set of objectives, values, and skills, with the second semester building on the first.
 Each course is evaluated by a letter grade.
 Commensurate with these courses, the student also is enrolled in two separate Integrative Field Seminars (SWRK 4840 and SWRK 4841) for which they receive letter grades separate from the ones they receive for the placements themselves.
 Students must take field courses and complete their field experience in consecutive semesters.